2002–03 NFL playoffs: NFC: Tampa Bay Buccaneers 27, Philadelphia Eagles 10

+Late in the fourth quarter, McNabb drove the Eagles 73 yards to Tampa Bay 10 yard line.
+With 4:00 left in regulation, on 2nd & 7 at the 24, McNabb shook off sack attempts by Warren Sapp and Greg Spires, then scrambled to find Antonio Freeman for a 14-yard catch to the 10 yard line.
+One play later, on 1st & Goal with 3:27 left, McNabb's pass intended for Freeman was intercepted by Ronde Barber, who ran it back 92 yards for a touchdown.
+Barber faked a blitz, then dropped back into coverage and stepped in front of Freeman, who fell down on the play.
+Barber's touchdown sealed the victory, and is often regarded as the biggest play in Buccaneers franchise history.

 This game was somewhat devoid of offensive stars.
 Jurevicius's single reception for 71 yards made him the leading receiver, while the leading rusher was Staley with a mere 58 yards.
-Brad Johnson threw for 259 yards and a touchdown.
+Brad Johnson threw for 259 yards and one touchdown.
 Mitchell, the NFL's all-time leader in both regular season and postseason kickoff return yards, returned four kickoffs for 125 yards and four punts for 34 yards in the final playoff game of his career.
+The Bucs pass defense continued to show its dominance, as McNabb threw for 243 yards, but no touchdowns, one interception, and a 58.5 passer rating.

 This was the last Eagles game played at Veterans Stadium, which was demolished following the 2003 Major League Baseball season.
 In a Sports Illustrated list of the worst losses in Philadelphia sports history since the city's last title in 1983 published in 2008, this game was ranked first.

 Until the Jacksonville Jaguars' appearance in the 2017 AFC championship game, this was the last conference title game to feature a team from Florida.
 This was also the Buccaneers' last NFC championship appearance until 2020.

+This was the first NFC Championship game ever to not feature either the Cowboys, Redskins, 49ers, Rams, Packers, or Vikings.

 This was the fourth postseason meeting between the Buccaneers and Eagles.
 Philadelphia had won two of the previous three meetings.